openstack/horizon/doc/source/topics/settings.rst

 Default: ``None``

-If provided, a "Help" link will be displayed in the site header which links to the value of this settings (ideally a URL containing help information).
+If provided, a "Help" link will be displayed in the site header which links to the value of this setting (ideally a URL containing help information).

 ``exceptions``
 --------------